fuzzylogicxx/fuzzylogic/posts/disclosure-with-css-rather-than-javascript-dos-and-don-ts.md

 Another creative use of checkboxes and radio buttons is for toggle buttons [https://kittygiraudel.com/2021/04/05/an-accessible-toggle/](https://kittygiraudel.com/2021/04/05/an-accessible-toggle/ "https://kittygiraudel.com/2021/04/05/an-accessible-toggle/")

-### My thoughts: maybe avoid checkbox hacking for disclosure
+My thoughts: maybe just avoid checkbox hacking for disclosure.

 Personally I’m inclined to be pretty cautious about this approach.
 In particular I’m not sure I love the semantics or maintainability of using labels and inputs in a “clever” way rather than using a `<button>`.
 [As CSS-Tricks say about the checkbox hack](https://css-tricks.com/the-checkbox-hack/):